 And so, the bochurim returned and spent the afternoon strolling around the building, trying again to gain entry to no avail.
 They returned to yeshiva, disappointed in the futility of their efforts.

-Many years later, one of these bochurim, now a grandfather was celebrating the bar-mitzvah of his grandson.
+Many years late one of these bochurim, now a grandfather, was celebrating the bar-mitzvah of his grandson.
 At the kiddush, he struck up conversation with a man he didn’t know, a neighbor of the bar-mitzvah boy.
 As they got to talking, playing a standard game of Jewish Geography, it came out that the man was a Yemenite Jew who had come to Israel as a child.
 Interested, and remembering his own failed attempts, the student of the Chazon Ish asked him how he had avoided being secularized as so many others had been.

 “It was a narrow escape,” the Yemenite man revealed.
 “Like so many others, I was separated from my family and taken with other children to a facility.
 The pressure to conform and give in was intense.
 One day, a group of us decided that they must be telling us the truth, these Jews who spoke in Hebrew but broke our laws so easily.
 It must be that our ways were dated and this is was the new way to be a Jew here in the holy land.
 Just as we were going to give in, we saw from our window a group of Jews, different than us, but so alike, walk by.
 Like us, they had long peyos, and like us they wore a head covering.
-We watch, entranced, that afternoon, as they walked by our window again and again, and we knew the truth: the laws of the Torah and our traditions were alive and flourishing, and we need not forsake it all.
+We watched, entranced, that afternoon, as they walked by our window again and again, and we knew the truth: the laws of the Torah and our traditions were alive and flourishing, and we need not forsake it all.
 And so, we resisted.”

 Shaking with awe, the man realized that his failed and futile afternoon had been anything but.
 The Chazon Ish was right—they had put in their effort and their mission had been completed.